-Facade of Foundation Thalie in Brussels.via Google Images.
+Facade of the Thalie Foundation in Brussels.via Google Images

 by · ARTnews

-Nathalie Guiot, a former publisher and founder of the Thalie Foundation, has announced that the foundation’s Brussels headquarters will close its doors in 2025 after operating in the Belgian city for ten years.
+Nathalie Guiot, a former publisher and founder of the Thalie Foundation, has announced that the foundation’s Brussels headquarters will close its doors in 2025 after operating in the Belgian city for 10 years.

 Since 2014, the foundation, located near Avenue Louise in Brussel’s gallery district, has been an exhibition space for contemporary art, bringing in artists through residencies at its namesake ThalieLab and backing research and publishing projects focused closely on ways that artists and other creative types like writers and curators can interact with ecological issues.